mantidproject/documents/Design/algorithm_refactoring.md

 Apart from the bits covered by the discussion above on casting and creating output event workspaces, there are also others:

-- Dealing with the case `inputWS == outputWS`, which is particularely bad in the case of `EventWorkspace`, since it requires even more casting.
+- Dealing with the case `inputWS == outputWS`, which is particularly bad in the case of `EventWorkspace`, since it requires even more casting.
 - Setting the output workspace property,
   ```cpp
   this->setProperty("OutputWorkspace", outputWS);